Artamus/distributed-systems/README.md

 # Distributed Systems Homework 2

-Second version of the Sudoku Game developed during homework 1.
+Improved version of the Sudoku Game developed during homework 1.

-This version uses RPC instead of a header-based protocol as well as broadcast/multicast for game servers.
+This version uses RPC instead of a header-based protocol as well as broadcast/multicast for multiple game servers.